-- Erosion on the perimeter slopes of Module 3 (CCR Unit Modules 1 through 3) and of Module 4 exposed the drainage layer.
-Erosion may eventually expose geomembrane if not addressed.
-Bottom ash/sand drainage layer material should be replaced in eroded areas and monitoring during 7-day inspections is recommended. - Rilling observed on the intermediate cover of Module 3 (CCR Unit Modules 1 through 3) with larger rilled areas on the west slope.
-Erosion may eventually expose CCR if not addressed.
-Eroded areas should be backfilled and regraded and monitored during 7-day inspections.
-WPL should continue to add erosion mat and seed to bare areas to promote vegetation growth on the intermediate cover. - Erosion from the intermediate cover has caused an impedance of the intermediate drainage swale, located on the east slope of Module 3 (CCR Unit Modules 1 through 3).
-A small area of water collection was observed.
-WPL should remove sediment and regrade the swale to allow water to drain properly.
-Monitoring during 7-day inspections is recommended. - The erosion conditions noted are not currently considered an operating deficiency since it is unlikely to have a significant impact on the function of the CCR unit.
+- Rilling observed on the intermediate cover of Module 3 and Module 4 (CCR Unit Modules 1 through 3 and Modules 4 through 6).
+Future erosion may eventually expose CCR if not addressed.
+Bare areas should have seed and erosion mat added to promote vegetation growth on the intermediate cover.
+WPL should continue to backfill and regrade future eroded areas and monitor during 7-day inspections. - The erosion conditions noted are not currently considered an operating deficiency since it is unlikely to have a significant impact on the function of the CCR unit.
 However, WPL should continue to observe these areas during 7-day inspections to confirm that the conditions observed during the visual inspection, or similar future conditions, are addressed.